Magic Quadrant for Web Content Management

 - Operations evaluates the vendor's service, support and sales.

 - Market understanding evaluates the vendor's ability to understand buyers' needs and translate those needs into vertical and horizontal WCM products and services.
-Vendors that show the highest degree of vision listen and understand buyers' wants and needs, and can shape or enhance those wants and needs.
+Vendors that show the highest degree of vision listen to buyers, understand their wants and needs, and can shape or enhance those wants and needs.
 WCM vendors that show the highest degree of market understanding adapt to customer requirements in areas such as SaaS, dynamic contextualized delivery and ease of use for nontechnical staff.

 - Marketing strategy evaluates the extent to which the vendor articulates a differentiated message and communicates it consistently throughout the organization and through its website, advertising, customer programs and positioning statements, as well as statements of direction and product road maps.